AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ```
 ## Read data

-We use the function read_as_networkx_graph(filename) in utils.py to read the data, which returns a networkx graph.
+We use the function read_txt_as_networkx_graph(filename) in utils.py to read the data, which returns a networkx graph.

 With respect to gset, the first row includes the number of nodes and edges, and the other rows indicate the two nodes together with the weight of the edge.